Nimzozo/Ab-Chess/js/abChess-0.1/api-reference.md

 #### flip()

-Change the orientation of the chess board.
+Change the orientation of the chessboard.

 __Return type :__ `undefined`